Editorial Standards

 Carryforward rules that preserve future deductions

-Disallowed business interest expense becomes an indefinite carryforward.
+Disallowed business interest expense becomes an indefinite carryforward for non-partnership taxpayers; for partnerships, the disallowed amount is not carried forward at the entity level and instead is allocated to partners on Line 32 as EBIE.
 You add it to current year business interest expense when you compute next year’s limit.
 Keep a subledger by origin year, tie beginning balance to prior year line 31, and tie ending balance to this year’s line 31.
-Partnerships and S corporations allocate allowed and disallowed items per the instructions, and partners track EBIE until future ETI from that same partnership frees it up.
+Partnerships allocate allowed and disallowed items per the instructions, and partners track EBIE until future excess taxable income (ETI) or excess business interest income (EBII) from that same partnership frees it up.
+S corporations apply Section 163(j) at the entity level and carry forward disallowed business interest expense at the corporation – only ETI and EBII pass to shareholders, not EBIE.

 My reviewer checklist for carryforwards